sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 <!-- expect(hasValue).toBe(false) -->

-In all cases, the code without a ternary is both shorter and easier to read.
+In all cases, the code without ternaries is both shorter and easier to read.

 Here’s another example of an unnecessary condition: